benoitc/gunicorn/docs/source/design.rst

 ===================

 Since Gunicorn 19, a threads option can be used to process requests in multiple threads.
-Using threads assumes use of the sync worker.
+Using threads assumes use of the gthread worker.
 One benefit from threads is that requests can take longer than the worker timeout while notifying the master process that it is not frozen and should not be killed.
 Depending on the system, using multiple threads, multiple worker processes, or some mixture, may